What is the goal of the Student Scholar Program?

 - Completing Research and Reflection projects o Collecting data and critical literature for professor’s class reflection pieces

-- Tracking data to be used for the online Year-end Report on behalf of the service learning class
+- Tracking data to be used for the online Year-end Report on behalf of the Community-based Learning class

 - Leading student projects o Serving as liaison between the class and their community partner